Permanent scarring symptoms after caesarean section

 In a caesarean section, these connective tissue strands lie between the abdominal organs themselves, and between the abdominal organs and the abdominal wall.
 So it takes place a little deeper in your body.

-You can recognize adhesions on the outside by the following characteristics:
+You can recognise adhesions on the outside by the following characteristics:

 • The scar pulls in a bit.